kapil-madawat/Parking-Project/ParkingLot/ReadMe.txt

 8.By default slot is allocated for CAR Parking.
 The slot is automatically converted into bike parking if Bike comes.

-9.For Parking lower floor slot assign first and than higher floor.
+9.For Parking lower floor slot will be assigned first and than higher floors.

-10.The slot allocation is first come first serve basis, so who will come first get the paking near the entrance and lower floor.
+10.The slot allocation is on first come first serve basis, so whichever vehicle  come first get the paking near the entrance and at lower floor.

 11.Regular person cannot get the VIP slots.
-So it can either be empty if VIP is not  available.
+So if there are no VIP vehicle than the VIP slots remain empty.